3012.8 Reloadable Debit Card Account Procedure

 • Write-off – Write off relevant to this policy means that we cannot collect on the outstanding balance for an invoice.
 Examples of reasons for a write off would include a customer in bankruptcy or deceased, or the debt has reached the age where we can legally no longer attempt to collect payment (statute of limitations).

-V. Related Resources
+V. Related resources

 VI.
 Revisions